Derwent Class Staff

 Reading continues to be a key skill for your child to develop.
 It is still really important for your child to read regularly and discuss the texts they are reading.

-Every child reads in a Guided Reading Group once a week with Mrs Coote, Miss Oates or Mrs Collins.
+Every child develops reading skills in a Guided Reading lesson twice a week with Mrs Coote.

 You can really help by listening to your child read their reading book regularly at home.
 Please record this reading in your child's planner: children with 3 or more home reads in a week get a merit on Friday and could be our Reader of the Week.